JGI-Bioinformatics/jaws/docs/sphinx/source/Intro/how_jaws.rst

 JTM (jaws-jtm)
 --------------
-The main purpose of the JAWS JTM (JGI Task Manager) is to receive tasks from Cromwell and execute them on a compute resources (e.g. HPC cluster).
+The main purpose of the JAWS JTM (JGI Task Manager) is to receive tasks from Cromwell and execute them on a compute resource (e.g. HPC cluster).
 Cromwell sends the workflow tasks to the workers running on the HPC cluster via JTM.
 JTM accomplishes this by using RabbitMQ message broker.
 It acts as an abstraction layer between :bash:`jaws-site` and different resources (different clusters, eventually cloud resources).

 Globus
 ------